 1. What is Marlex?

-Marlex is a trademark name for solid HGX-030-01 polypropylene, a type of plastic used in a wide variety of things from Hula Hoops to plastic bottles.
-Marlex is made using ethylene and propylene with a catalyst of chromium oxide, and was first created in the 1950s by workers at the Phillips Petroleum Company – now the Chevron Phillips Chemical Company.
+Marlex is a trademark name for solid HGX-030-01 polypropylene.
+This chemical is a type of plastic that is used in a variety of things from Hula Hoops to plastic bottles.
+Marlex is made using ethylene and propylene with a catalyst of chromium oxide.
+It was first created in the 1950s by workers at the Phillips Petroleum Company – now the Chevron Phillips Chemical Company.